bongochong/CombinedPrivacyBlockLists/README.md

 - [**BitTorrent IP Block Updater (P2P Format)**](/IPBlockUpdaterP2P/) - Bash script for automated generation of an IP block list from multiple sources for torrent clients like qBitTorrent and Transmission.
 Pre-configured and runs out of the box.
 LiGnux and other Unix-like operating systems only.

-+ [**PAC Updater**](/PACupdater/) - Template for a bash script that automatically updates and uploads an ad-blocking PAC file to your server of choice.
++ [**PAC Updater**](/PACupdater/) - Template for a bash script that automatically generates, updates and uploads an ad-blocking PAC file to your server of choice.
 Requires configuration before running.
 LiGnux and other Unix-like operating systems only.

 - [**Windows Versions of these Tools**](https://github.com/bongochong/CWP-Utilities) - Fully functional Windows versions of all the utilities listed above - compatible with both 32 and 64-bit versions of Windows - can be found in my [Combined Windows Privacy Utilities](https://github.com/bongochong/CWP-Utilities) repository.
 They are improved and friendlier versions of my LiGnux tools, bundled with the necessary dependencies, provided with an easy-to-use and coherent interface.